AnjaliDhosariya/News-Summarizer/README.md

 # NewsInsight

 ## Overview
-The **News Summarization & Sentiment Analysis App** is a Streamlit-based web application that fetches the latest news articles related to a specific company, summarizes them, and performs sentiment analysis on the articles.
+The **NewsInsight App** is a Streamlit-based web application that fetches the latest news articles related to a specific company, summarizes them, and performs sentiment analysis on the articles.
 It also provides comparative sentiment analysis and text-to-speech (TTS) functionality in both English and Hindi.

 ## Features
 - **Fetch News Articles**: Retrieves news articles from multiple RSS feed sources based on a user-provided company name.